bitmovin/bitmovinvideo-wordpress/readme.txt

 == Upgrade Notice ==

+= v0.6.1 =
+Due to recent changes, after saving a new player config, invalid value for VR settings were saved.
+If you experienced that, edit your player configuration, update your VR settings, and save it again.
+Then it will work as expected again.

 = v0.5.1 =
 With the newest upgrade you are now able to change to the player version you prefer.